-When you work for an employer, you'll usually receive a package of benefits in addition to your salary.
-Common benefits include insurance coverage, health savings accounts, flexible spending plans and retirement plans, such as a 401(k).
-Often, the value of these benefits is in the thousands of dollars.
-However, you generally don't have to pay taxes on these benefits.
+You'll usually receive a package of benefits in addition to your salary when you work for an employer.
+Generally, you don't have to pay taxes on these benefits.
 In fact, you may actually enjoy additional tax savings through your various employer benefit programs.

 If your employer offers a 401(k) plan, it can be a great way to invest for your retirement.
 Your 401(k) contributions reduce your taxable income, and they grow tax-deferred until you take money out of the account.